gitlabhq/gitlabhq/doc/administration/repository_storage_types.md

 be on hashed storage, should not be a fork itself, and hashed storage should be enabled for all new projects.

+DANGER: **Danger:**
+Do not run `git prune` or `git gc` in pool repositories!
+This can cause data loss in "real" repositories that depend on the pool in question.

 ### How to migrate to Hashed Storage

 To start a migration, enable Hashed Storage for new projects: